xzoert/graphene/README.md

      helloworld.php

 NOTE: The graphene directory contains some example file that can be recalled via HTTP.
 Especially if you edit the *init.php* in the examples to set real database connection parameters, you should avoid to deploy the *graphene/examples* directory to your production server, or at least make sure it is not reachable.
-In general there is no reason for both the *model* and the *grahene* directory to be reachable via HTTP, so in a production environment it is a good idea to make them unavailable (how to do this depends on your web server).
+In general there is no reason for both the *model* and the *graphene* directory to be reachable via HTTP, so in a production environment it is a good idea to make them unavailable (how to do this depends on your web server).

 ## Including